BajtekRogue/Gelang-Compiler/README.md

 - when variables used in condition are not initilized

 ## FOR loops
-- when an iterator of a FOR loop is being modified by := instruction
+- when iterator of a FOR loop is being modified by := instruction
-- when an iterator of a FOR loop is being modified by READ command
+- when iterator of a FOR loop is being modified by READ command
-- when an iterator of a FOR loop is being modified by procedure call with it as an argument
+- when iterator of a FOR loop is being modified by procedure call with it as an argument
 - when lower and upper bounds of a FOR loop are not initilized
 - when a variable with the same id as the iterator already exists